A streamlined quantum algorithm for topological data analysis with exponentially fewer qubits: Determining the overall complexity of the algorithm

 The cost of the quantum circuit is then given by:

-because each of $V_{\Pi \Pi}$ and $V_{\psi_m}$ make many calls to $O_{m_k^i}$.
 In the following subsections, we will determine these costs in terms of the building blocks introduced in the preceding sections.
-We will do this for both the direct mapping, and the compact mapping with QROM.
-We will not treat the compact mapping with QRAM explicitly, as it is a small modification of the QROM results.
+We will do this for both the direct mapping, and the compact mapping with a slow-load lookup table.
+We will not treat the compact mapping with a fast-load lookup table explicitly, as it is a small modification of the slow-load results, and the large increase in ancilla qubits comes at the expense of a modest improvement in the gate complexity.